As Mount Everest is the highest mountain, it attracts many climbers from around the world.

 6. Tenzing Norgay and Edmund Hillary were the first successful climbers in 1953

 Tenzing Norgay and Edmund Hillary were the first duos to summit Everest in 1953.
-Before that, Norgay reached 8,595 m in 1952.
+Before that, Norgay had reached only up to 8,595 m in 1952.

 The duo reached the summit on the 29th of May 1953 at 11:30 local time via the South Col route.